 As a festival producer, concert organizer, recording artist, consultant, educator, and pianist, Nathanael May seeks to open doors for musicians in today’s competitive marketplace.
 He performs widely as a member of the Strung Out Trio and was awarded the American Prize for solo performance in 2012.
 Additional recognitions include the Outstanding Recent Alumni Award from UW-Whitewater and awards for Service-Leadership and Faculty Scholarship from MWSU.
-He teaches an associate professor at Missouri Western State University.
+He lectures as an associate professor at Missouri Western State University. website

 Jamie Leigh Sampson is a bassoonist, composer, author, and entrepreneur.
 She is the author of Contemporary Techniques for the Bassoon: Multiphonics and has presented her compositions and research at internationally respected conferences and festivals.
 Jamie is an instructor at SUNY Fredonia. website

 The music of Curtis Rumrill explores the intersection of literary form and modern chamber music.
 His works with writer, naturalist and visual artist Webberly Ebberly Finnich (née Zachary Webber) tell stories of animals in desperate or violent predicaments.
 He is also the composer of instrumental chamber music with and without electronics, works for tape, and studio compositions. website